Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Materials and Methods

-We further evaluated the consistency of the palm detection model by comparing the elevation of detected palms with the elevation distribution of \textit{Dictyocaryum} sp. occurrences recorded in the Global Biodiversity Information Facility (GBIF) database \cite{gbif_Dictyocaryum}.
-Elevation data for both sets were extracted from the Shuttle Radar Topography Mission (SRTM) dataset at 1 arc second (\(\sim\)30 m) resolution \cite{NASA2013}.
+We further evaluated the consistency of the palm detection model by comparing the elevation of detected palms with the elevation distribution of \textit{Dictyocaryum} occurrences recorded in the Global Biodiversity Information Facility (GBIF) database \cite{gbif_Dictyocaryum}.
+Elevation data for both sets were extracted from the Shuttle Radar Topography Mission (SRTM) dataset at 1 arc second (approximately 30 m) resolution \cite{NASA2013}.
 An interquartile range-based outlier filtering on the SRTM elevation was applied to the GBIF baseline.
-GBIF records served as proxy for the species’ natural elevational range, likely reflecting areas less affected by pre-Columbian human activity.
+GBIF occurrence records were used as an observation-based reference for the species’ reported elevational envelope; however, because GBIF data can reflect uneven sampling effort and potential anthropogenic influences, we interpret this comparison as descriptive rather than as a definitive estimate of a pristine natural range.
 We then compared GBIF data with the elevations of palm trees detected by our deep learning model within a 1000 m radius of archaeological centroids in the largest palm cluster.
 We also examined the elevation data for all palm trees located in areas showing clustered and non-clustered palms without archaeological sites.

 To assess the potential relationship between the number of modern human activities and the number of palm trees detected within the study area, we conducted a Spearman rank correlation between the number of modern buildings detected in a 200x200 m cell grid and the detected palms (Figure \ref{fig:footprint_and_palms}B).
 The analysis used a dataset containing automatic detected building from satellite imagery between 2014 and 2024 \cite{microsoft2023global} and palm trees detected per spatial unit (Figure \ref{fig:footprint_and_palms}B).